hsf-training/analysis-essentials/git/11-licensing.md

 - "Explain why adding licensing information to a repository is important."
 - "Choose a proper license."
 - "Explain differences in licensing and social expectations."
-keypoints:
-- "People who incorporate GPL'd software into their own software must make their software also open under the GPL license; most other open licenses do not require this."
-- "The Creative Commons family of licenses allow people to mix and match requirements and restrictions on attribution, creation of derivative works, further sharing, and commercialization."
-- "People who are not lawyers should not try to write licenses from scratch."
 ---
 # Licensing